Use local domain accounts as SEUM-User accounts

 This section focuses on domain rights for SEUM-User accounts that provide permission to WPM Players to run transactions.
 To learn about configuring Orion accounts, see Adjust Orion account permissions for WPM users.

 The WPM Player service uses WPM worker processes to play back recorded transactions and collect data.
 By default, the Orion server uses 2 worker processes; remote systems that host WPM Players use 7 worker processes.
 Each worker process requires its own SEUM-User account because different processes handle different transaction steps at different times.

 By default, SEUM-User accounts only have local permissions.
-You can use the WPM Domain Accounts Configuration Tool to set up local domain accounts as SEUM-User accounts so the WPM can play transactions, as described next.
+You can use the WPM Domain Accounts Configuration Tool to set up local domain accounts as SEUM-User accounts so WPM can play transactions, as described next.

 You can use the SolarWinds WPM Domain Accounts Configuration Tool to set up SEUM-User accounts to allow SSO for WPM transactions that require it.
-Otherwise, transactions using SSO will pull login information from the account that is currently logged in on the system with local credentials.
+Otherwise, transactions using SSO pull login information from the account that is currently logged in on the system with local credentials.

 numWorkerProcesses entry in the

 SolarWinds.SEUM.Agent.Service.exe.config file, located at

 Before using local domain accounts as SEUM-User accounts to play WPM transactions, your organization should internally review and assess if that will make your deployment vulnerable to unauthorized access.

 - Log into the system hosting the WPM Player service running transactions — either the Orion server or a remote machine.

 - Use the Orion Service Manager to stop the SolarWinds WPM Playback Player service.